zesik/pdfkit/docs/getting_started.coffee.md

 ## Encryption and Access Privileges

-PDF spec allow you to encrypt the PDF file and require a password when opening the file, or set permissions of what users can do with your file.
-PDFKit implements standard security handler in PDF spec version 1.3.
+PDF specification allow you to encrypt the PDF file and require a password when opening the file, and/or set permissions of what users can do with the PDF file.
+PDFKit implements standard security handler in PDF version 1.7 (AES-128), and PDF version 1.7 ExtensionLevel 3 (AES-256).

-To enable encryption, provide a user password when creating the `PDFDocument`.
+To enable encryption, provide a user password when creating the `PDFDocument` in `options` object.
-The PDF file will be encrypted if a user password is provided, and users will be prompted to enter the same password to decrypt the file when they try to open it.
+The PDF file will be encrypted when a user password is provided, and users will be prompted to enter the password to decrypt the file when opening it.
+You can also choose whether to use AES-256 encryption.

-* `userPassword` - the user password
+ * `userPassword` - the user password (string value)
+ * `aes256` - whether AES-256 encryption is enabled.
+Specify `1` to enable AES-256

-To set access privileges, you need to provide an owner password and permission settings in the option object when creating the `PDFDocument`:
+To set access privileges for the PDF file, you need to provide an owner password and permission settings in the `option` object when creating `PDFDocument`.
+By default, all operations are disallowed.
+You need to explicitly allow certain operations.

-* `ownerPassword` - the owner password
+ * `ownerPassword` - the owner password (string value)
-* `allowPrinting` - whether printing is allowed, `false` by default
+ * `allowPrinting` - whether printing is allowed.
+Specify `"lowResolution"` to allow degraded printing, or `"highResolution"` to allow printing with high resolution
-* `allowModifying` - whether modifying the file is allowed, `false` by default
+ * `allowModifying` - whether modifying the file is allowed.
+Specify `true` to allow modifying document content
-* `allowCopying` - whether copying text or graphics is allowed, `false` by default
+ * `allowCopying` - whether copying text or graphics is allowed.
+Specify `true` to allow copying
-* `allowAnnotating` - whether annotating is allowed, `false` by default
+ * `allowAnnotating` - whether annotating, form filling is allowed.
+Specify `true` to allow annotating and form filling
+ * `allowFillingForms` - whether form filling and signing is allowed.
+Specify `true` to allow filling in form fields and signing
+ * `allowContentAccessibility` - whether copying text for accessibility is allowed.
+Specify `true` to allow copying for accessibility
+ * `allowDocumentAssembly` - whether assembling document is allowed.
+Specify `true` to allow document assembly.

+You can specify either user password, owner password or both passwords.
+Behavior differs according to passwords you provides:

-Users with owner password are able to gain full access to the PDF file.
+ * When only user password is provided, users with user password are able to decrypt the file and have full access to the document.
-When owner password is not provided or is empty, PDF security handlers are not enabled.
+ * When only owner password is provided, users are able to decrypt and open the document without providing any password, but the access is limited to those operations explicitly permitted.
+   Users with owner password have full access to the document.
+ * When both passwords are provided, users with user password are able to decrypt the file but only have limited access to the file according to permission settings.
-In such case, if a user password is provided for encryption, users with user password have full access to the file.
-Please note that PDF cannot enforce access privileges.
+   Users with owner password have full access to the document.

+Please note that PDF file itself cannot enforce access privileges.
-It is up to the PDF viewer application to respect such settings.
+When file is decrypted, PDF viewer applications have full access to the file content, and it is up to them to respect permission settings.

-Both user password and owner password can only use characters in Unicode block "Basic Latin" and "Latin-1 Supplement".
-That is, unicode value less than 256.
-However, since it might not be possible to type control characters when users are prompted to enter the password for decrypting or gaining privileges, and handling of "Latin-1 Supplement" characters might be platform dependent, it is safer to use printable "Basic Latin" characters.
+When AES-256 encryption is not enabled, files are created with PDF 1.7 specification, and password is limited to at most 32 characters.
+When AES-256 is enabled, PDF 1.7 ExtensionLevel3 specification is used, and password can be up to 127 UTF-8 characters.

 ## Adding content